haganbt/pepp/README.md

 Optional ```start``` and ```end``` unix timestamp properties can be set at the global level to specify the time range for analysis queries.

-In addition, if you are using a JavaScript config file (rather than JSON or YAML), you can use any JavaScript date libary for simper configuration.
+In addition, if you are using a JavaScript config file (rather than JSON or YAML), you can use any JavaScript date library for simper configuration.
 For example, using moment.js:

 ```javascript
 "use strict";